 I’ve prepared a meze at home a few times now, and I’m not going to lie, they take time and preparation – especially if you are cooking from scratch, but the end result is so worth it!
 These days, more and more supermarkets are selling ethnic foods, so it’s easier to buy things like houmous, taramasalata, even Greek meze dishes like butter beans, without worrying to make them yourself.

 - Don’t be afraid to buy ready-made dishes!

-- You could have: houmous, taramosalata, tzatziki, olives.
+- You could have houmous, taramosalata, tzatziki, olives.

 If you’re going to be serving my menu for your meze, (and I hope you do!) the dish that takes the longest to prepare is the dolmades, which are stuffed vine (grape) leaves – also called koupepia.
-A fair few Greek dishes are labour intensive – I’m sure it was a ruse by Greek men to keep women in the kitchen!!
-These are a labour of love to make and we love ’em!
+A fair few Greek dishes are labor intensive – I’m sure it was a ruse by Greek men to keep women in the kitchen!!
+These are a labor of love to make and we love ’em!
 They’re made by rolling a stuffing of pork mince and rice in vine leaves, then boiled with a tomato stock.
 They can be eaten hot or cold.
 Mine passed the ‘dad taste test’ so I know they’re good!

 - Prepare as many dishes in advance as you can.